ARTICLES

 Photo: Jonathan Leijonhufvud

-8. Terrace With a House by the Lake in Poland by UGO
+8. Terrace With a House by the Lake by UGO in Poland

 This summer vacation home in Wielkopolska, Poland, was designed by Pozna Architecture studio UGO and is placed near a lake.
 A vast 120-meter-long wooden terrace is accessible from the main living area of the house via floor-to-ceiling glass sliding doors and double-height transparent walls.
 The patio was described by the studio as an additional room for the house.